philiflo/2420-as3-p2/README.md

 Once here, we can start the configuration of our load balancer.
 Most of the configuration will be inside the digital ocean interface.

+Inside your project where your 2 droplets are located, navigate to the create button at the top right and click load balancer in the drop menu.

+Choose the following settings for your configuration:
+- Load balancer type : Regional
+- Datacenter region : San Francisco 3
+- Network visibility : External
+- Number of nodes : 2
+- Forwarding rules : HTTP (protocol) 80 (port) for Load Balancer and Droplet
+- Select project : Your project
+Once then your can create your new load balancer.

+Go inside your project and navigate to the right side of both of your droplets, select edit tags.
+Once here, enter a tag that will be used for both of your droplets to connect to your load balancer.
+For my project I chose 'web'.

+Next, click the name of your load balancer to go into its settings.
+On the right, click edit tags and enter the tag that you entered in your droplets.

+Once then, your load balancer will be connected to your 2 droplets.

 ## 5. Execution and Troubleshooting